DrGlas1/Arbetsprov_React_Native/README.md

 About
 ======================

-CityPop is an app that is used to display cities population count developed using React Native and Expo Go.
+CityPop is an app that is used to display cities population count, developed using React Native and Expo Go.
 In the `CityPopApp` folder is the main file, `App.js`.
 The rest of the components are in the `app` folder and its subfolder.

 Folder structure of components